Flagstaff Trans* Group

 where Trans* students can share and discuss their experiences in a safe and welcoming environment.

 - Meets every Monday from 7 - 9 pm at Flagstaff Federated Community Church, 400 W. Aspen Avenue, Flagstaff, AZ 86001 (not sponsored or affiliated with the church).
+Enter through the side door (the one on the ground floor) and the meeting room is the first one on the left.
 For additional information contact: LGBTQA@nau.edu

 - Non-Discrimination and Anti-Harassment Policy